TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Index.rst

 API Overview
 ============

-The TYPO3 APIs are first and foremost documented inside of the source scripts.
+The TYPO3 API is first and foremost documented inside the source code.
 It would be impossible to maintain documentation at more than one location given the fact that things change and sometimes fast.
 This chapter describes the most important elements of the API.